-This year’s confirmed speakers so far are:
+This year’s speakers were:

 Janie Théorêt – Archivist at Bell Canada

 After a few years working in records management for an insurance company, Janie Théorêt got her Certificate in Archival and Records Management at Université du Québec à Montréal in 2007.
 She was then employed as an archivist at Laurentian University in Sudbury, Ontario from 2008 to 2010.
 She came back to Montreal and worked 5 years for The Grey Nuns of Montreal.
 In 2016, she was offered a position at Bell Canada as Specialist, Archives Services.
 She is interested in promoting the use of archives and collections through research and exhibits.